- First-Day Attendance

 Until a student is officially enrolled in a course, they are not permitted to attend class, submit assignments, or take tests.
 Exceptions are limited to students auditing the course or making up work for a prior incomplete grade in the course.
 Students who are not officially registered for a course or do not appear on the course roster after the end of the second week of the semester should be referred to the appropriate office for approval to continue attending class.
 That may be the Office of Financial Aid, Student Business Services, the Office of the University Registrar, the Office of Admissions, etc. Students may contact the Office of the University Registrar if they are unsure of which office they need to contact for documentation.

 Students who are members of an intercollegiate team are required to attend all scheduled class meeting times or scheduled online activities associated with the course delivery.
 Absences due to illness, personal/family emergencies, or injury must be documented.
 Failure to adhere to the attendance policy may result in sanctions up to and including suspension from the athlete's sport for the remainder of the season.
-This policy includes required attendance and completion of all final examinations or evaluations for each class in which the athlete is registered.
-Student-athletes must remain in good academic standing in order to maintain eligibility during post-season games, the upcoming semester, and future competitive seasons.
+Student-athletes must remain eligible to enroll in order to maintain eligibility for all intercollegiate competition.
 Arranging to make up work missed because of legitimate class absence is the responsibility of the student.

 Within the University there are several categories of students that are expected to exhibit behavior that conforms to the group to which they belong.
 These units include, but are not limited to: ROTC cadets, academic honor societies, veterans, athletes, medicine, and nursing majors.
 Membership within these units implies that the student agrees to fulfill the obligations of the organization.

-Military Short-Term Absence Policy or Call to Active Duty
+Military Short-Term Absence or Call to Active Duty

 Academic Career, Academic Level and Classification of Students